March 24, 2022

 It’s impossible to consistently sell a product or service if you don’t know who you’re selling to.
 Buyer personas are critical to identifying your core customers.
 This should include demographic and firmographic information.
 Ideally, you want to have multiple buyer personas complete with pain points.

 Account-based marketing (ABM) is a big deal in B2B marketing.
 This is when you sell to specific accounts directly.
 It also helps to engage users and increase sales.
-The idea is to personalize the engagements.
+The idea is to personalize the engagements to targeted accounts.
 So there’s a lot of data collection and analytics involved to know when to reach out, why, and how.

 You’ll need a way to measure your field marketing initiatives’ results to see what’s working and what isn’t.
 This includes having tools in place to automate the analytics and reporting.
-A centralized database is key here, so consider adopting a CDP.
+A centralized database is key here, so consider adopting a customer data platform (CDP).
+And when it comes to measuring your offline marketing efforts, a handy Analytics Dashboard can help.

 1. Host Virtual Events

-Virtual events have quickly swept in to save the day during COVID-19.
-Conferences tend to have hundreds or even thousands of attendees, making them a big NO during the pandemic.
-By hosting virtual events, you can continue building brand awareness and relationships.
+Virtual events have quickly swept in to save the day back in 2020.
+Conferences tend to have hundreds or even thousands of attendees, but when everyone in field marketing had to pivot to virtual events during the pandemic, virtual engagement strategies were one way to continue building brand awareness and relationships.

 2. Send Samples via Mail